Bats

 In order to support bats effectively, recover trustworthy evidence of bats and operate within best practice guidelines, it is crucial that bat surveys are conducted at different time frames and within certain circumstances, as detailed in our ecology survey calendar.

-Due to how bats roost and hibernate – as well as the otherwise reasonable likelihood of adverse weather conditions such as high winds and heavy rain – bat survey season commonly spans in the primary summer months between May and September.
+Due to how bats roost and hibernate – as well as the otherwise reasonable likelihood of adverse weather conditions such as high winds and heavy rain – bat survey season for a bat emergence survey commonly spans the primary summer months between May and September.

 Not only does our ecology team posses extensive experience of working with the bat survey guidelines and the further advice of relevant organisations such as the Bat Conservation Trust (BCT) and the Chartered Institute for Ecology and Environmental Management (CIEEM), but also the ability to help with applying for a bat mitigation class licence.

-With a bat mitigation licence, you can take the necessary steps for your proposed development.
+With a bat mitigation licence, you can provide information clearly to the local council regarding existing roosts and take the necessary steps for your proposed development.

 Book Bat Surveys in Birmingham and the West Midlands County